loukasd/hello-world/README.md

 This repository is built step by step in the tutorial.
 Now it includes steps fot gitHub
-Ther eare additional steps before pull operation
+There are additional steps before pull operation